jzzheng22/hlp21-project-group-3/doc/Features.md

 - Dragging a dotted line between symbol ports creates a new wire.
 - User friendly UI highlights port positions and possible connections.
 - **Width inference** indicates an error by highlighting if input and output port widths are incompatible.
+- Wires are automatically routed when first added

 ### Selecting Wire
 - Wires can be selected by:
     - Clicking the wire.
     - Dragging selection box over the wire.
-- For two selected symbols, all wires joing them are also selected.
+- For two selected symbols, any wires joining them are also selected.

 ### Deleting selected Wire(s)
 - Wires can be deleted by: